-CASA is progressively migrating and updating rules from the CARs to CASRs as part of the regulation reform program.
+CASA is progressively migrating and updating rules from the CARs to CASRs as part of our regulation development and reform.
 See a diagram that shows the relationships between the different CASR Parts.
-Detailed information about each CASR Part is also available.

-In parallel, CASA continues to maintain CAR, CASR and associated legislative instruments outside the regulation reform program.
+While we develop the new CASRs, we also maintain many of the CAR, CASR and associated legislative instruments that continue to exist outside the regulation development and reform program.

-The new program establishes a revised timetable for finalising, making and commencing the outstanding new Parts of the Civil Aviation Safety Regulations 1998 (CASR), updating recently made CASR Parts and other major regulatory initiatives.
+We regularly review the timeline to show our progress in developing, engaging and implementing new Parts of the Civil Aviation Safety Regulations 1998 (CASR), updating recently made CASR Parts and other major regulatory initiatives.

 How does CASA change the rules?

 CASA consults with industry both formally and informally during the development of new rules.
-Read our summary of steps in writing a CASR Part for more detail.
+Read our summary of steps in developing a CASR Part for more detail.

-You can find more information about the topics listed below:
+You can find more detail about the ASAP on our website.

 CASA is also happy to receive your feedback on the introduction of new regulations.
 You can email CASA's Regulatory Program at email@example.com with your comments, suggestions or questions.